Future City: Making the CBD more walkable

 Round about are good especially if and when drivers learn to use them correctly

-Cathie45 over 3 years ago
+Cathie45 about 4 years ago

 4oKm ph in the main st is great.
 Scrambled crossings will give pedestrians greater flexibility in moving around the CBD and improve vehicle traffic flow moving into side streets.
 Not a fan of nose in parking having lived with it in Albury.
 There are significant safety concerns for parents getting prams from tailgated vehicles with traffic passing only meters away.
 Similarly, placement of goods in the rear of tailgated vehicles has safety issues.
 Current parallel parking arrangements allow for retrieval of prams and placement of toddlers directly on the footpath as well as safe retrieval and placement of goods..
 Once the Distributor and Southern Feeder are aligned to give heavy vehicles smoother access to their destination, then Summer St can become a more pleasant walk able space.

-Rob Drage over 3 years ago
+Rob Drage about 4 years ago

 Definitely support nose-in parking.
 On balance this method brings benefits to traffic flow, efficient use of parking space, and safety.
 This is why it is the preferred method of parking across most of the country.
 However, to implement it in the CBD only with other angle parking in town remaining rear-in will create confusion among motorists as to how they should park where, and will make it more difficult to realise the benefits.